Search This Blog

 The point comes across clearly in my own experience in managing the content and advertising for a bridal magazine in which the hairstylist got it right and the photographer got it wrong.
 She gave readers tips that they could use, while he wrote about himself and his approach to photography.

 The results were clear.
-The photographer was disappointed that the article didn’t generate sales instantly even though many people told him they saw it.
-The hairstylist was thrilled that the article brought her more customers than any advertising had ever done.
+The photographer was disappointed that the article didn’t generate sales instantly, though he admitted that many people told him they saw it.
+In other words, he achieved branding, though not immediate leads.
+In contrast, the hairstylist was thrilled that the article brought her more customers than any advertising had ever done.

 Granted, women get their hair done more frequently than they hire photographers, but that is all the more reason for the photographer to recognize that he cannot expect immediate sales.
 His real error was in squandering the opportunity to do content marketing right.